Weld Dilution: Formula, Effects & 5 Control Tips

 Technique Impact on Dilution Recommended Practice

-Optimize Heat Input High Adjust settings precisely
+Optimize Heat Input High Adjust amperage, voltage, and travel speed carefully

-Joint Design Moderate Choose designs minimizing melt
+Joint Design Moderate Choose designs that limit excess base metal melting

-Layering Techniques Low Use multiple overlays
+Layering Techniques Low Use controlled multiple overlays when needed

-Welding Procedure Qualification Critical Verify against standards
+Welding Procedure Qualification Critical Verify the procedure against project requirements

 high dilution welding defects